theBizarro/theBizarro/README.md

-- 👋 Hi, I’m @theBizarro
+- 👋 Hi, I’m Saransh
-- 👀 I’m interested in Web Development and Python Programming
+- 👀 A Software Engineer and a Python Geek.
-- 🌱 Currently working on ReactJS and Flask
+- 🌱 Currently working on MERN Stack.
 -    Looking forward to collaborate on some realtime projects.

 <!---